This website uses modern construction techniques, which may not render correctly in your old browser.

 Skip to Content

-Gunlom is one of Kakadu National Park's most cherished attractions, famously featured in Crocodile Dundee.
+Gunlom is one of Kakadu National Park's most cherished attractions, famously featured in Crocodile Dundee and located on Jawoyn country.
 Visitors can embark on a hike to the peaceful plunge pools at the summit, where stunning panoramic views of the park unfold.
 For a more leisurely experience, you can swim beneath the dramatic cascade of the waterfall at the base, surrounded by a pristine sandy beach and crystal-clear waters.

 check LIVE UPDATES: access report